midtown-ai/www/docs/glossary/e.md

  Number of Epochs = Number of passes on the training dataset

- :warning: The parameters of the model are usually updated many times during each epoch.
+/// warning | The parameters of the model are usually updated many times during each epoch.
 The model is updated after each batch of data.
 This is known as [batch training] or mini-batch training.
+///

  An epoch is complete whenever every point in the training set (N) has already been used in all steps: forward pass, computing loss, computing gradients, and updating parameters.

  During one epoch, we perform at least one update, but no more than N updates.

  The number of updates (N/n) will depend on the type of gradient descent being used:

   * For batch (n = N) gradient descent, this is trivial, as it uses all points for computing the loss.
 One epoch is the same as one update.
   * For stochastic (n = 1) gradient descent, one epoch means N updates since every individual data point is used to perform an update.
   * For mini-batch (of size n), one epoch has N/n updates since a mini-batch of n data points is used to perform an update.